ryandeussing/jimhopper/_child-abuse/additional-resources.md

 If you are looking for a therapist or counselor in the United States, even if only for a couple of consultations, the Sidran Foundation has an extensive list of therapists and clinics around the country that specialize in treating people with histories of severe child abuse.
 See [Help Desk](https://www.sidran.org/help-desk/).

-If you need <u>immediate</u> information about and/or connection to resources in your own community, here are four 24-hour toll-free hotlines that you can call, three in the US and one in the UK:
+If you need *immediate* information about and/or connection to resources in your own community, here are four 24-hour toll-free hotlines that you can call, three in the US and one in the UK:

 **Childhelp USA's National Child Abuse Hotline** 1-800-422-4453